Zuckonit/Friendway/README.md

 ##Functions
 >  send message by group with each contact's name
 >  change special contact's name temporarily
 >  select all, anti-select contacts
 >  less than 70 words of each sms message
+>  the default head of each contact is setted as totoro, if there is a head of one contact previously, then here is it.

 ##Screenshots
 * Starting UI